 My dream concealer is the Charlotte Tilbury Magic Away, it’s definitely on the pricier side at £24 but worth its weight in gold, it is pure magic and like nothing I have ever tried.
 It feels so comfortable, the coverage is insane and it makes your skin look like silk.
 I think shade 1 is perfect for the palest skin, whereas shade 2 is perfect for pale-light skin, with warmer undertones.
 I’ve also had very good results with NYX’s stick foundation, a more affordable option that costs under a tenner, it gives such good coverage and works perfectly as a concealer.

-4. Choose a ‘dewy’ liquid or cream highlight – liquid or balm highlight creates that molten dewy effect and makes your face look extra dimensional as you move and catch the light.
+4. Choose a ‘dewy’ liquid or cream highlight – liquid or balm highlight creates that molten dewy effect and makes your face look extra dimensional as you move and catch the light, making you look super glowy with makeup.
 They tend to give a more natural ‘wet look’ glow as they are emulating the natural oils of the skin.
 When testing highlight, always test in different light settings and measure the swatches on your hand for longeivity too, see which ones give a wet look glow for longer as some are quick to dry up!

 I really recommend the NYX Dose of Dew Face Gloss a lovely affordable option that leaves a gorgeous, glossy finish, for heavenly results the pricier Charlotte Tilbury Beauty Light Wand or the highly coveted wet look Becca Shimmering Skin perfector in Opal, you can find for only £16 right now!

 I always think to go for a highlight which colour roughly matches the shade of your foundation, sometimes the very pale or silvery ‘frosty’ highlight shades can come out as blueish or purplish and give you a bit of a ghostly glow!